-We do require proof of completed immunizations and physicals as set forth by Kansas Ssatutes.
+We require proof of completed immunizations and physicals as set forth by Kansas Statutes.
 Other forms include the Health Examination Report (physical) which must be signed by a physician, but is only necessary for kindergarteners and students under the age of 9 who are entering Kansas schools for the first time.
 Children who transfer from other Kansas schools should provide a copy of the entrance exam they had for their former school.
 All students are required to present proof of current immunization status, signed by a physician.
 In addition, please sign and return the Immunization Statement.

 All health information is kept confidential, with teachers informed of a student’s medical conditions when necessary for your child’s care (ex.
 Diabetes, asthma, etc.).
 If you have any other questions please feel free to contact the Nurse or Health Clerk at your school.

 If a child who comes to the office complaining of “illness” does not have a fever, we have them rest for 15 minutes.
 Then they are sent back to class.
 If the teacher feels that a student is ill enough to be sent to the health room a second time, we routinely call a parent.
 Any child with a fever of 100 degrees or above MUST be sent home.
 Parents do need to sign the student out through the school office.
 All students seen in the nurse’s office must bring a note from their teacher.

 Daily medications are distributed to students who have a doctor’s orders before their lunch period.